North Carolina adoption Forms

 All these conditions also hold for cases of child adoption in North Carolina when you are not filing to adopt a stepchild.
 Additionally, you will need the birth parents’ consent for petition in case of your application for an unrelated child’s adoption in North Carolina.

-ADULT ADOPTION IN NORTH CAROLINA
+ADULT ADOPTION FORMS IN NORTH CAROLINA

 Adult adoption in North Carolina permits petitions for any adult except your spouse.
 The usual conditions apply, including your legal residency period leading up to the submission of your petition and the requirement for the adoptee to have resided in North Carolina for at least three months before you submit your petition.
 They should also give express consent for your petition of adult adoption in North Carolina to succeed.